 He turned around and saw the cat.

-And I wonder… is the husband pouring himself a cup of coffee saying “Hon, ya gotta see this.
-Some barefoot lady with Phyllis Diller hair is chasing her dog through our back yard.”
+And I wonder… is the husband pouring himself a cup of coffee saying “Hon, ya gotta see this.”

-Eventually I chase him back into the front lawn and my son suggests I stop chasing him.
-“Maybe he’ll stop running if you stop chasing him.”
-Hmmm, he may have a point.
+Eventually I chase him back into the front lawn and my son suggests, “Maybe he’ll stop running if you stop chasing him.”

-Then, just like in the movie, Forrest stopped running. 🙂
+And just like that… Forrest stopped running. 🙂